astropy/astropy-APEs/APE25.rst

 #.
 Requiring type

-1. Requiring type hint annotations that mypy doesn't complain about adds an extra step to contributing to Astropy...
+1. Requiring type annotations that mypy doesn't complain about adds an extra step to contributing to Astropy...

 1. An additional step is required to contribute to Astropy.